 CPU Virtualisation involves creating virtual instances of a computer's central processing unit (CPU), allowing multiple virtual machines to share the same physical CPU while operating independently.
 Hypervisors like VMware ESXi, KVM, and Hyper-V implement CPU Virtualisation to maximise the utilisation of computing resources.

 This technology enables efficient allocation of CPU resources, leading to enhanced server performance and improved resource utilisation.
-CPU Virtualisation is fundamental to creating and managing virtual machines, providing the foundation for diverse applications, from server consolidation to running multiple operating systems on a single physical server.
+CPU Virtualisation is fundamental to creating and managing virtual machines, providing the foundation for diverse applications, from server consolidation to running multiple Operating Systems on a single physical server.

 11) GPU Virtualisation